The NCCS User Services Group

 Item 4: Your Access to Non-NCCS Computing Systems

-Indicate each non-NCCS computing system (i.e. for computing systems not listed at item 3 of the form), to be affected by this request by entering the node address of the system and the System Administrator responsible for the system in the blanks provided and by checking the blank under the appropriate Add or Modify column.
+Indicate each non-NCCS computing system (i.e. for computing systems not listed at item 3 of the form), to be affected by this request by entering the Node or Internet Protocol (IP) address of the system and the System Administrator responsible for the system in the blanks provided and by checking the blank under the appropriate Add or Modify column.
 (If necessary, use a separate sheet to include more systems.)

-Item 6: Your Preferred Shell Program
+Item 5: Your Preferred Shell Program

-Indicate the preferred shell to be used on all of the computing systems indicated at item 3 and item 4 of the form, by checking the blank under the appropriate Add or Modify column for the shell chosen.
+Indicate the preferred shell program to be used on all of the computing systems indicated at item 3 and item 4 of the form, by selecting the appropriate radio button for the shell program chosen.
+Please check only one of the choices in this item.

-Item 7: Your Principal Investigator(s)' Computational Project(s)
+Item 6: Your Computational Project(s)

 Indicate each Computational Project to be used by the userid on the computing systems indicated at item 3 and item 4 of the form.
 Also indicate the Last Name of the Principal Investigator for each Computational Project on the blank provided, and indicate how each Computational Project is to be affected by this request by checking the blank under the appropriate Add or Modify column.